aprendizaje-de-maquinas/LightGAN/README.md

 This is an implementation of what we call a LightGAN.
 A GAN using the LightRNN structure from Microsoft Research to implement language modeling at a large scale.

+The data that is used for this project is from the SNAP lab at Stanford and is not publically available so we cannot post the data that we used.

 Created for CS230 at Stanford.

 To Stanford students: do not use this code for Stanford projects without proper attributation as that would be a breach of the honor code.